p3zz/2C2N/README.md

 } activation_type;
 ```

-The shared opeations that can be performed on a generic layer are:
+The shared operations that can be performed on a generic layer are:
 - init
 - feed
 - forwarding